netdata/netdata/health/notifications/pushbullet/README.md

 You will need:

-1. Signup and Login to pushbullet.com
+1. Sign up and log in to [pushbullet.com](pushbullet.com)
-2. Get your Access Token, go to <https://www.pushbullet.com/#settings/account> and create a new one
+2. Create a new access token in your [account settings](https://www.pushbullet.com/#settings/account).
-3. Fill in the PUSHBULLET_ACCESS_TOKEN with that value
+3. Fill in the `PUSHBULLET_ACCESS_TOKEN` with the newly generated access token.
-4. Add the recipient emails or channel tags (each channel tag must be prefixed with #, e.g. #channeltag) to DEFAULT_RECIPIENT_PUSHBULLET
+4. Add the recipient emails or channel tags (each channel tag must be prefixed with #, e.g. #channeltag) to `DEFAULT_RECIPIENT_PUSHBULLET`.
-    !!PLEASE NOTE THAT IF AN EMAIL RECIPIENT DOES NOT HAVE A PUSHBULLET ACCOUNT, PUSHBULLET SERVICE WILL SEND AN EMAIL!!

-Set them in `/etc/netdata/health_alarm_notify.conf` (to edit it on your system run `/etc/netdata/edit-config health_alarm_notify.conf`), like this:
+    > 🚨 The pushbullet notification service will send emails to the email recipient, regardless of if they have a pushbullet account.

+To add notification channels, run `/etc/netdata/edit-config health_alarm_notify.conf`

+You can change the configuration like this:

 ```
 ###############################################################################